 Here at Time Out, we’re all about helping you experience the best of the city.
-At the same time, organisers of many large-scale events in London are currently taking appropriate precautions in light of the coronavirus outbreak that could hamper your adventures in the city.
+At the same time, organisers of large-scale events in London are currently taking appropriate precautions following the Government’s call to stop all social gatherings due to the coronavirus outbreak.

-Although hard and fast regulations around the running of events are yet to be set by the government, many of the larger London events, gigs, club nights, festivals, theatre shows, art exhibitions and film screenings have postponed or even cancelled their plans to ensure event-goer safety and to do their bit to limit the spread of COVID-19 in London and the UK.
+The Government has placed a ban on public gatherings of more than two people, meaning London events, gigs, club nights, festivals, theatre shows, art exhibitions and film screenings have postponed or even cancelled their plans to ensure event-goer safety and to do their bit to limit the spread of COVID-19 in London and the UK.

 The organisers of the London Marathon announced that this year’s running extravaganza will be postponed until Sunday October 4.
 In a statement, organisers said they will email runners, charities, and other people involved in the event today with any developments.